Kyle WongProduct & UX Designer · Data Visualization

 • Early engineering collaboration to validate edge cases

-Each iteration exposed a different failure mode
+Each iteration exposed a different usability problem

 Legacy Design